tjmckinley/MetaWards/doc/source/tutorial/index_part06.rst

   should isolate, and how many days they should stay quarantined.
-* Learn how to conditionally send a fraction of individuals to another demographic, so you can investigate different levels of compliance with self-isolation orders, and different quitting rates for quarantine
+* Learn how to conditionally send a fraction of individuals to another demographic, so you can investigate different levels of compliance with self-isolation orders, and different compliance rates for quarantine

 .. toctree::